MeeshCompBio/Modeling/Reinforced_Learning/README.md

 * For Gradient ascent, we want to take the direction of the steepest increase of the function
 * Gradient descent is used becuase we have an error fuction that we want to minimize, but the score function is not an error function and we want to maximize it
 * Idea is to find the gradient to the current polic (pie) that updates the parameter in the direction of the greatest increase, and iterate
+* The policy gradient is trelling us how we should shit the policy distribution through changing parameters thata if we want to achieve a higher score
+* If R(tau) is high, it means that on average, we took actiona that lead to high rewards.
+We want to increase the probability of taking these actions
+* If tau is low, we want to push down the probabilities of the actions seen
+* This policy gradient causes the parameters to move most in the direction that facors actions that has the highest return

+## Intro to Advantage Actor
+* We have already discuss value vase methods (Q-learning, DQL), where we take a value funciton that will map each state action pair to a value.
+* This works well when you have a finit set of actions
+* Policy based methods are used to directly optimize the policy without using a value function.
+* This is useful when the action space is continuous or stochastic.
+* The main problem is finiding a good score function to compute how good a policy is (We use the total rewards of the episode)
+* Both of the methods above have big drawbacks
+* To combast this, we used a hybrid method called actor critic
+* A critic tha measures how good the action taken is (value-based)
+* An actor that controls how our agent behaves (policy-based)
+* This is the basis of some state of the art algorithms such as Proximal Policy Optimization

+#### The problem with policy gradients
+* If there is a high reward across all actions, even if one action was bad, the average woudl be good becuase of the total reward
+* To have an optimal policy, we would need a lot of samples, which creates slow learning becuase it takes a lot of time to converge

+### Introducing the Actor Critic
+* It is a better score function becuase, instead of waiting until the end of the episode as we do in Monte Carlo REINFORCE, we make an update at each setp (TD learning)
+* Becuase we do an update at each time step, we can't use the total rewards R(t)
+* We need to train a Critic model that approximates the value function, This value function replaces the rewards function in the policy gradient that calculates the rewards only at the end of the episode

+### How Actor Critic, works
+* Imagine you are playing a videogame with your friend, you try an action and your friend critics it
+* learning from that, you will update your policy and be better at plying the game
+* On the other hand, your friend (the critic) will also update thier own way to provide feeback so it van be better next time
+* Idea of actor critic is to have two neural networks
+    * Actor pie(s,a, theta) a policy funciton, controls how our agent acts
+    * Critic q^(s, a, w) A calue fcuntion, measures how good these actions are
+    * They both run in parallel
+    * Because we have two models (Actor and Critic) that must be trained, it means that we have two set of weights (theta for action and w for critic)
+    * Both weights need to be optimized seperately
+    * At each timestep t, we take the curretn state (St) from the environment and pass it as an input through our Actor and Critic
+    * The Policy take the state and outputs an action (At), and recieves a new stat (St + 1) and a reward (Rt + 1)
+    * The Critic then computes the value of taking that action at that state
+    * The Actor updates is policy parameters (weights) using this q value
+    * After the parameters are updates, the actor profuces the next action to take at At+1 giben the new state St+1.
+    * The Critic then updates is values paramters

+### A2C and A3C
+* Value-based methods have high variability
+* To fix this, we talked about using the advantage funciton instead of the value function
+* This function will tell us the improvement compared to the average the action taken at that state is
+* In other words, the function calculates the extra reward I get if I take this action.
+The extra reward is beyond the expected value of that state
+* If A(s,a) >0: Our gradient is pushed in that direction
+* If < 0: Our action is doing worse than the average at that state so the gradient is pushed in the opposite direction
+* Implementing this advantage function requires two value functions Q(s,a) and V(s).
+We can use the TD error as a good estimator of the advantage function

+#### Two different strategies: Asynchronous or Synchronous
+* A2C (aka Advantage Actor Critic)
+* A3C (Asynchronous Advantage Actor Critic)
+* A3C does not use experience replay because it requires a lot of memory
+* Instead we asynchronosly execute different agents in parallel on multiple instances of the environment
+* Each working (copy of the network) will update the global netwrok aysynchronously
+* The only difference in A2C is that we synchornosly update the global network.
+We wait until all workers have finished thier training and calculated thier gradients to average them, to update our global network
+* How to pick between the two?
+* In A3C, some workers (copies of the agent) will be playing with older version of the paramets.
+Thus the aggregating updat will not be optimal
+* That is why A2C waits for each actor to finish thier segment of experience before updateing the global parameters